acarrab/acarrab.github.io/Content/projects/multi-robot_environment.md

 density of the discs area in a unit square affect the number of collisions.
 Using plot.ly along with python, I was able to run simulations on the number of pairwise collisions.
-In the system there appeared to be no sharp transitions
+In the system there appeared to be no sharp transitions.

 ## I now have graphs